Transipedia/publication-ccle/README.md

 ## 4. Fusion / chimera analysis

 The fusion/chimera analysis is computed with a bash script.
+See chimera/README for detail.

+## 5. Transposable element analysis

-See chimera/README for detail
+See transposable_element/README for detail